Watch Netflix Content from Other EU Countries With a VPN

 Can You Use a VPN to Bypass New EU Regulations

 A Virtual Private Network, or VPN, connects you to a server in a location of your choosing, thus assigning you a totally new IP address.
 This is a particularly good way of bypassing geo-restrictions on Netflix.

 But, with these regulations can will a VPN help you watch shows that are not available in your region?

 So far we’ve seen mixed results.

 One Facebook user was complaining that while using ExpressVPN from the UK he wasn’t able to watch anything but UK content.

-We ran a test ourselves with NordVPN using servers in the UK and Portugal.
+We ran a test ourselves with ExpressVPN using servers in the UK and Portugal.
 Aside from comparing both Netflix home pages, we also checked search results for The Big Bang Theory which we know isn’t available on Portuguese Netflix.